-Białowieża Primeval Forest has been described as Europe’s Serengeti or Great Barrier Reef.
-Despite this, the forest remains relatively underappreciated and unvisited.
-This needs to change.
-This precious forest must gain the recognition it deserves; because, as long as it remains obscure, it’ll continue to be over-logged and under-protected.
-In this article I’ll touch upon a few of the reasons why Białowieża Primeval Forest is of truly immeasurable value to the world.
+Białowieża Primeval Forest has been described as Europe’s Serengeti or Great Barrier Reef.Yet in most circles, the forest remains little known outside Poland.
+This needs to change, for as long as it remains obscure, it’ll be over-logged and under-protected.
+This article will touch upon a few reasons for why the forest is so precious.

-1. It’s a museum of natural and cultural history
+1. It’s a living museum

 The Orłówka River in Białowieża National Park’s strict reserve